 - 1. The first thing to do is to define the terms that seem to be important or hard to understand.
-Using the Dictionary in the appendix, look up the following words and give a brief summary of their meaning.

-- a.
-Mercy:

-- b.
-Hope:

-- c.
-Inheritance:

-- d.
-Salvation:

-- 2. As you have discovered from the dictionary, the word "salvation" has several meanings.
+Using the Dictionary in the appendix, look up the following words and give a brief summary of their meaning. - a.
+Mercy: Compassion shown to an offender - b.
+Hope: To desire with expectation - c.
+Inheritance: The acquisition of a possession, condition or trait from past generations. - d.
+Salvation: The saving of man from the power and effects of sin - 2.
+As you have discovered from the dictionary, the word "salvation" has several meanings.
 The key to knowing which meaning best fits the word in a given verse is the "context", that is to say, the literary, theological, historical and cultural information that surrounds the word.
 One rule of interpretation says that when trying to find the meaning of a word, first try to find other uses of the word in the same chapter, book, or used elsewhere by the same writer.
 Uses of the same word that occur "near" to each other often share the same or similar meanings.
 However, it is not always possible to find other uses of the word elsewhere in the passage or book you are studying or even by the same writer.
 In this case, look for occurrences of the word in the same testament (Old Testament or New Testament) from which your text of study comes.

-- a.
-Read the following verses that were found using a concordance (in the New Testament) and complete the table by summarizing what salvation refers to in the verse, and if it refers to a past event, a future event, or an event already begun but which will be completed later.
-The first answer has been given as an example.